 The monetary unit of Oman is Omani Rial (R.O.).
 The Rial is divided into 1000 equal units called Baizas.
 The Rial is tied to US Dollar, at the rate of Baizas 385.5 to US $ 1.
 There are no exchange controls in any form on inward / outward investment or on repatriation of capital and profits, either by nationals or expatriates.

 The Capital Market Authority (CMA) regulates the securities market in Oman.
 The Capital Market Authority Law governs all the listed companies in Oman.
 Muscat Securities Market is the stock exchange of Oman.
 Membership in the exchange is compulsory for Omani licensed banks, public joint stock companies, and specialised loans institutions whose shares are listed in the securities market.

-Under the new Income Tax Law of Oman, income-tax rate applicable to any business establishment, Omani company or Permanent Establishment (i.e. foreign branch), for any tax year ending after 31st December 2009 would be as under:
+Under the Income Tax Law of Oman, income-tax rate applicable to any business establishment, Omani company or Permanent Establishment (i.e. foreign branch), for any tax year would @15% on the taxable/assessed income.

-As per the new Income Tax Law of Oman, withholding tax shall be charged on the following types of income accruing or arising in Oman:
+As per the Income Tax Law of Oman, tax shall be charged on the following types of income accruing or arising in Oman:

-Any Omani tax payer that has paid or credited any of the amounts as specified above shall be liable to deduct withholding tax (@ 10% of the gross amounts) from the gross amount paid or credited to the account of any foreign person that does not carry on any business in Oman through a permanent establishment situated therein, and remit the same to the Secretariat General not later than 14 days from the end of the month in which the amount is paid or credited, whichever is earlier.
+The tax mentioned above shall be charged at the rate of 10% of the gross amount of the aforementioned types of income paid or credited to the account of any foreign person that does not carry on any business in Oman through a permanent establishment situated therein or that such person carries on business in Oman through a permanent establishment but the payment does not constitute a part of the gross income of that permanent establishment.
+Any taxpayer that has paid or credited any of the amounts as specified above shall be liable to deduct tax from the gross amount paid or credited and remit the same to the Tax Authority not later than 14 days from the end of the month in which the amount is paid or credited, whichever is earlier.

 The Sultanate of Oman